 In 2021 the Martha Harris Fund was added to the Library’s list of perpetual endowed funds.
 Saïd’s thoughtful tribute to his mother helps ensure generation after generation will be able to visit “this building for everyone” to learn, create, aspire and make their own memories.
 Contact Carnegie Library of Pittsburgh at email@example.com or 412-622-6276 to learn how you too can leave a tribute or create a lasting family legacy at the Library.

 Saïd shares more about his mother and growing up in Pittsburgh in his award-winning memoir, “When Skateboards Will be Free” and short-story “Last Meal at Whole Foods.”
 Saïd is a playwright and author of short stories and essays.
-His newest collection of stories, “American Estrangement,” is available for preorder.
+His newest collection of stories, “American Estrangement,” is available at the Library.